DestructiveReasoning/profiler/README.md

 * border: Color used for the border of the selected pane
 * cwd: Color used for the output of the current working directory
 * error: Color used for error messages
-Note that if a `~/.profiler/colors` exists, it is recommended that all color classes be defined.
+* symlink: Color used for a file that is a symbolic link Note that if a `~/.profiler/colors` exists, it is recommended that all color classes be defined.
 Otherwise the colorscheme may look ugly.
 The default colorscheme would look like:
 ```